joungh93/Libraries_jlee/README.md

-# Lib_jlee
+# Libraries_jlee
-(updated on 2021.
-1. 29.)
+(updated on 2024.
+4. 8.)

 ## Description
-A default library of useful Python codes that can be imported in any paths
+A default library of useful Python codes that can be imported into any paths

 ## Prerequisites
-* Retriving this library to the Python path (i.e. /home/jlee/anaconda3/bin/)
+* Retrieving this library to the Python path (i.e. /home/jlee/anaconda3/bin/)
 ```
 $ cd /your_python_path/
 $ git clone https://github.com/joungh93/Lib_jlee.git